Skip to content

 Smoking should be stopped for the same period.
 Nicotine compromises blood circulation in the skin and significantly increases the risk of skin necrosis.
 In male smokers, this risk is heightened due to the greater thickness of the skin.

-The male lifting in professional competitiveness
+The male facelift in professional competitiveness

 Discretion is key in this context.
-A man who undergoes lifting for professional reasons does not want colleagues and business partners to notice that he has had surgery.
+A man who undergoes a facelift for professional reasons does not want colleagues and business partners to notice that he has had surgery.
 He wants them to notice that he looks well, rested, and vigorous.
 The deep plane technique, with its natural result and absence of that stretched appearance, is perfect for this goal.

 Many of my male patients strategically book the surgery: before long holidays, job changes, or periods of less social exposure.
 Two to three weeks is generally sufficient for the result to be discreet enough to return to routine without raising suspicion.

-My experience with male lifting
+My experience with male facelift

 I graduated from the State University of Londrina and had the privilege of being a student of Professor Ivo Pitanguy, the greatest name in Brazilian plastic surgery.
 With him, I learned that each patient is unique and that the surgery needs to be adapted to the person, not the other way around.